AhsanHayat7/Learning_Python/01_Class(Hello Python world)/README.md

 deactivate
 ```

-* When we want to activate any env by running this code.
+* When we want to activate one env leaving the other by running this code.
 ```
   conda activate envname
 ```